The Three Principles and The Direct Path

 The 3P are not usually taught in such a bold way as to come across as a spiritual teaching, given the secular context of our Western culture, and the psychological context of it’s origins and name (not to mention it’s taught as self-improvement, such as for business performance or in schools).
 For example, students will usually assume “consciousness” means some localized, personal phenomenon, probably coming from the brain.
 Likewise the notion of universal mind will seem a little strange, unless put in terms that sound religious, like “God” (which is also dualistic: there is a “me” and a God somewhere).
 Given the contexts of teaching, there are concessions made to an audience that for the most part couldn’t swallow something as direct as a direct path teaching.
 The 3P are also, more and more, being adopted as a coaching model, and so starts to become, or seem, as akin to a technology or system.
 It is sometimes even called a technology or as “scientific” (it’s not: science is about phenomenon, and consciousness is not a phenomenon, it’s what appearances take place *in*).

 There is also the fact that the 3P originated, or were catalyzed, in the response of a enlightenment experience (of Sydney Banks) and his early exposure to modern psychology.
 This exposure came in the form of psychologists like George Pransky ( a very ambitious man) and Roger Mills, who came to visit him, curious about reports of people getting happier.
 Thus their form reflects the history and the intent.
-While the field has changed in the 20 years I’ve been observing or participating in it, I did witness a liberating focus on the contrast with traditional psychology and therapy (something I also had exposure to, as a patient of therapists and as a student of psychology).
+While the field has changed in the 20 years I’ve been observing or participating in it, I did witness a potentially liberating shift of focus away from traditional psychology and therapy (something I also had exposure to, as a patient of therapists and as a student of psychology) and towards more fundamental truths.
 Sometime this contrast was put in terms of, seeing how psychology looks to ones’ past, digs into memories, and tries to solve problems using the tools of the mind, thus re-creating the very source of the problem in the first place.
 The analogy is telling someone that the cure to burning one’s hand on a stove is to place the hand back on the stove!
 Sometimes the contrast was in terms of “processing thinking” versus “flow thinking (or experience)”.
 Indeed, it was a 180 degree turn from traditional therapy to not be directed to get involved in memory, and be told one is already healthy.
 Most importantly, the attention was directed to the function of thought, and the total context in which thinking in the moment is taking place, rather than the content of thought.
 Almost all other approaches are focused on content: how to change it, fix it, explain it, access it, talk about it, control it, and so forth.
 Indeed, for some it is so eye-opening to be told they are the thinkers of their thoughts and that this is what is creating their experience, that it totally transforms them.
 For others, it was little more difficult (myself included: I needed a more direct and intellectually clear teaching).

 One can start to see what some of the difficulties are for a teaching model that tries to get at the core of what we are, in order to release greater human potential, such as happiness, love, harmoniousness, creativity and peace of mind.
 What is being pointed to will be taken in by the “small self” – the mind, or “ego” – and turned into a new set of beliefs, or rules to follow, or something to be understood by the mind.
 This is the model we grow up with: we go to school to gain some knowledge and skills and get a grade and award and stamp of approval.
 But here we are asked to stop believing things, unlearn what we learned, and let go of who and what we thought we were.
 Such a thing has to be introduced gently and gingerly.
 It is as radical as you could get.
 The word “radical” come from “forming the root’ and ‘inherent’”.
 It is being pointed towards what is inherent: freedom and happiness.